 This particular rodeo tradition of the flag girl always makes me tear up.
 It’s so grand and yet, somehow so personal; a small-town girl momentarily holding the weight of a whole country on her shoulders.

 This evening's program included all the traditional rodeo events, from bareback bronc riding to barrel racing, trick riding, team roping and bull riding.
 Almost every rodeo event has its roots in tasks that were necessary to running a cattle ranch.
-Catching and roping calves is a required skill if you need to brand them or give them medicine.
-And though we have gentler ways of gentling a horse now, riding a bucking bronc to submission was the quick and dirty way of turning a wild mustang into a suitable mount for riding the range.
-Barrel racing is a ladies-only event that shows off the speed and handling of 1,200 pounds of horse and the fearlessness of the rider.
+Catching and roping calves is a required skill for accomplishing tasks like branding or giving medical care.
+And though we now have kinder ways of gentling a horse, riding a bucking bronc to submission was old standard and the quick and dirty way of turning a wild mustang into a suitable mount for riding the range.
+Barrel racing is a ladies-only event that shows off the fearlessness of the rider as they handle 1,200 pounds of horse speeding around tight turns and twisting patterns.

 Throughout the night we watched man and beast show off — sometimes as partners, sometimes as foes.
 Roping-horses acted like self-guided missiles, speeding towards a calf as their cowboy partners used both hands to manage a lasso instead of the reins.

-They'd drive their hooves into the soft dirt, sliding to a stop from a full gallop, while their rider jumped off their back to chase down a speeding calf.
-Then, they would stand patiently, sides heaving, and watch with quiet interest as their cowboy friend trussed up a baby cow.
+Driving their hooves into the soft dirt as they slid to a stop from a full gallop, the horses would wait patiently, sides heaving as their rider jumped off their back to chase down a speeding calf.
+The equine partners would watch with quiet interest as their cowboy friend trussed up a baby cow.
 If they felt the rope holding the calf go slack, they'd take it upon themselves to back up a few steps to keep the tension, acting as a fully independent teammate to their cowboy counterpart.
 It's a mad dash, and balletic all at the same time.
 A strange pas-de-deux where one partner suddenly dashes off to deal with an interloper.

 Broncos, bulls and calves all did their best to evade domination, while brave clowns and pick-up riders were on hand to scoop up fallen cowboys before they could be crushed by retaliating horns and hooves.